UNOmaha-Course-GroupPorjects/ISQA3420/CurrentDeliveries/DFDDictionary.md

 ----------------------------------------------------
 (PRC 1)

-OS Package
+OS Package - An Open Source File Package Obtained from outside the company.

-OS Package: Query
+OS Package: Query - An SQL Select Query for the OS CPE, for the given OS Package.

-Project Name
+Project Name - The name of a Project.

-Project Name: Query

-Project ID: Info

-OS Useage Info

-OS License

-OS License: Add
+Project Name: Query - An SQL Select Query for the Project ID (primary key) with the given Project Name.

+Project ID - The Unique Primary Key of a project.

+OS Useage Info - A structured data or file containing a meaningfull description of how the provided OS Package is planned on being integrated into the given project.
+Wheather it remain un edited, changed, or integrated with existing proprietary source code.

+OS License - License information for the given Open Source File or Package.

+OS License: Add - An SQL Update and/or Insert Into Query that adds the OS License information to a Project and/or Project file(s) in the Database.

-OS Package SHA1
+OS Package SHA1 - Hash of the OS Package file (e.g. http://www.sha1-online.com/).

-OS Package SHA1: Add
+OS Package SHA1: Add - An SQL Update and/or Insert Into Query that adds the OS Package's SHA1 to a Project and/or Project file(s) in the Database.

-OS CPE
+OS CPE -

-OS CPE: Info

-OS CPE: Query

-OS CPE: Add
+OS CPE: Query - An SQL Select Query for the open source package's CVE, that matches the given open source package's CPE.

+OS CPE: Add - An SQL Update and/or Insert Into Query that adds the OS CPE information to a Project and/or Project file(s) in the Database.

-OS CPE: Response
+OS CPE: Response - All the current CPEs from the National Vulnerability Database.

-OS CPE: Request
+OS CPE: Request - A structured request to the National Vulnerability Database for all known CPEs in the Database.

-OS CVE
+OS CVE -

-OS CVE: Info

-OS CVE: Add

-Project Info

-Risk Info

-Risk Object
+OS CVE: Add - An SQL Update and/or Insert Into Query that adds the OS CVE information to a Project and/or Project file(s) in the Database.

+Risk Info - A file or structured compilation of data, containing a meaningfull description of a OS Package's identified risk information.
+This includes risks identified within its CVE information, and its license information.

+Risk Object - A file or structured data containing a meaningfull description of an identified risk from a given OS Package.
+This includes risks identified within both the open source package's CVE vulnerabilities, and the open source packages's licenses.

-Risk Object: Query
+Risk Object: Query - An SQL Select Query for the given Risk Object's Risk Policy Information.

-Risk Policy

-Risk Policy: Info

-Risk Assessment Report

-Risk Assessment Report: Add
+Risk Policy - A file or structured data containing a meaningfull description of the company's policies regarding the predefined allowed use of an OS Package containing the given risk.

+Risk Assessment Report - A file, containing the meaningfull description of a OS Package's risk and use information and their related policies for the specified project.
+(Contains: OS Package SHA1, OS CVE, OS License, Risk Objects, Risk Policies, OS Usage Info and Project ID)

+Risk Assessment Report: Add - An SQL Insert Into Query that adds the Risk Assessment Report File, containing the risk and use information related to the OS Package and the Project, to a Database.

 ----------------------------------------------------
 (PRC 2)